Forecasting

 FieldTypeRequiredDescription

-predictionsarray<object>YesForecast outputs per series with mean + quantile trajectories.
+predictionsarray<object>YesForecast outputs per series with mean, quantiles, and optional timestamps.

 usageobjectYesToken accounting used by usage/billing dashboards.